What to Avoid After Getting a Flu Shot

 Severe Reactions

-While rare, some individuals may experience severe allergic reactions to the flu shot.
+Serious allergic reactions to the flu shot are rare, occurring in fewer than 1 in a million doses.
 Symptoms can include difficulty breathing, swelling of the face or throat, and a rapid heartbeat.
 If any of these symptoms occur, seek medical attention immediately.
-It's important to note that these reactions are typically associated with specific components of the vaccine, such as egg proteins or preservatives, and understanding your own allergies can help mitigate risks.
-Always inform your healthcare provider about any known allergies prior to receiving a vaccine.
+These reactions are most often linked to specific vaccine components such as egg proteins or preservatives.
+Always tell your provider about any known allergies before you get vaccinated.

 Prolonged Symptoms